 We pride ourselves on our outward looking approach to research, typified by our strategic collaborations with the University of Edinburgh through the Edinburgh Research Partnership in Engineering (ERPE) and the strategic Research Alliance with the University of Edinburgh.

-In collaboration with the Royal Academy of Engineering, the School of Energy, Geoscience, Infrastructure and Society is a recognised Centre of Excellence in Sustainable Building Design.
-This is one of four such Centres established at UK universities that jointly form a national network to demonstrate and exchange best practice in teaching and research for the sustainable built environment.
+The School is also recognised as a Centre of Excellence in Sustainable Building Design by the Royal Academy of Engineering.
+This is one of only four such Centres established at UK universities that jointly form a national network to demonstrate and exchange best practice in teaching and research for the sustainable built environment.

 The UK's Research Excellence Framework (REF) of 2021 classed 86.8% of our research and 88.6% of our research outputs ranked as world-leading or internationally excellent.